If you didn't know it, you'd never guess that this is Vegetarian French Onion Soup. One simple, umami-rich ingredient makes all the difference.

-Lots of ingredients are packed with umami flavors, from mushrooms and tomatoes to Parmesan and soy sauce.
-But in this vegetarian version of classic French onion soup, our umami comes from red miso paste.
-Miso is a Japanese seasoning made of fermented soybeans, and if you've never cooked with it, trust me, you'll fall in love with its depth of flavor.
+Lots of ingredients are packed with umami flavors, from tomatoes and Parmesan to miso paste and soy sauce.
+But in this vegetarian version of classic French onion soup, the umami comes from mushroom broth.
+If you've never cooked with it, trust me, you'll fall in love with its depth of flavor.

-I know it may sound strange to add red miso paste to a French onion soup, but hear me out.
-When I tested this recipe with a straight swap of vegetable broth, the soup was good, but it lacked the flavor depth and complexity of the original.
+Mushroom broth may seem like a curious choice, but here me out.
+When I tested this recipe with vegetable broth, the soup was good, but it lacked the flavor depth and complexity of the original.
 Without the meaty broth it was missing 'something'.
-As in so many other savory dishes, miso paste was just the thing to add that little bit of flavor magic.
+As in so many other savory dishes, a bit of umami was just the thing to add that little bit of flavor magic.